 It seems that part of our humanness is to do things because someone says they will be good for us.
 We are trained to think this way by parents, teachers, and bosses.
 We have forgotten to determine what we truly want, so we get distracted from the practice.
 We get overwhelmend.
 And we procrastinate.

 What Works for You?To maintain focus and stop procrastinating, it helps to figure out what really works for you.
 For example, I have noticed that whatever daily practices I do must meet several requirements, or I stop doing them.
 My practices must:

 If something takes too much time or is too complicated to learn, it stresses rather than calms me, so I stop doing it.

+Pay AttentionAnother key way of getting into focus and balance has to do, really, with paying attention.
 Any time you are sitting too long, or thrown off balance by a conversation, or stuck, it’s important to find ways to:

 Clear your mind

 Get out of your head and into your heart

 Return to your body

 Connect with spirit

 Choose A FewA third aspect of staying focused is to choose only a few practices to do each day.
 If you have too many, you’ll get overwhelmed.
 You might try using one to release and clear, one to fill, and one to connect beyond yourself.
 The particulars are not as important as the repetition when you are trying to keep yourself in balance.

 Tthere are zillions of methods, online courses, podcasts and teachers to help.
-You have to find your own practices, and find what works
+You have to find your own practices, and find what works.

+The key is to do something!
 Five minutes of Qigong.
 A short, mind-clearing walk.
 Intense exercise on your lunch break.
 Yoga fire-breath.
 Toning or singing as you drive.
 Lying on the earth and breathing in resonance.